Theodeus/tuna/README.md

                  rate: 1.5,         //0.01 to 8+
                  feedback: 0.2,     //0 to 1+
                  delay: 0.0045,     //0 to 1
-                 bypass: 0          //the value 1 starts the effect as bypassed });
+                 bypass: 0          //the value 1 starts the effect as bypassed, 0 or 1
+             });
 </pre>